-At its western end, San Fernando Road was previously zoned "Commercial" (C-2).
+At its western end, San Fernando Road is zoned "Commercial" (C-2).
 It borders single and multi-family residential zoning northeast of Celis Street.
 It is an area characterized by automobile service centers, offices and used car dealerships.
 The prevalence of display lots and customer parking areas creates a challenging spatial condition.
-With the relative scarcity of buildings on the slender block between the San Fernando and
+With the relative scarcity of buildings on the slender block between the San Fernando and Truman Corridors, a broad expanse of paving hundreds of feet wide between buildings is often created.
+Existing buildings fail to create a "street wall" to enclose the San Fernando Road corridor, due to the inconsistency of their frontages.
+Underutilized and vacant buildings and sites are common here and increase towards the west.
+While they are not attractive, they present potential opportunities for infill development.